boutell/justjs/README.md

 justjs
 ======

 justjs is an autobiographical, open-source blog about node.js development.
-I'll be using it to blog about it, just as soon as there is enough functionality in place.
+I'm using it to blog about it.

 To get it running you'll need to install node and mongodb and do 'npm install', then: